 Despite the extensive literature on Sturm--Liouville theory, several important gaps remain in our understanding and computational capabilities.
-While significant progress has been made in studying either non-self-adjoint problems or quasi-derivative operators separately, there is a notable lack of comprehensive analysis for problems that combine both features.
-The equation we study in (\ref{1}) represents a non-self-adjoint operator with a quasi-derivative structure involving four coefficient functions, which has not yet been systematically analyzed using Prüfer transformation techniques.
-Existing Prüfer transformations are primarily designed for self-adjoint problems or specific classes of non-self-adjoint equations.
-The development of a generalized Prüfer transformation that can handle the nonlinear structure arising from our quasi-derivative operator represents a significant theoretical contribution.
-Most existing work treats analytical and numerical aspects separately.
-There is a need for unified frameworks that seamlessly connect qualitative spectral theory with practical eigenvalue computation, particularly for non-self-adjoint problems where standard variational approaches fail.
-While shooting methods for self-adjoint problems have well-established convergence properties, the theoretical foundation for non-self-adjoint cases remains less developed.
-This is particularly important given the potential for complex eigenvalues and the associated computational challenges.
+While significant progress has been made in studying non-self-adjoint problems or quasi-derivative operators independently, the literature lacks an analysis that combines both features.
+Equation \eqref{1} has a non-self-adjoint operator with a quasi-derivative structure involving four coefficient functions, which has not yet been systematically analyzed using Pr\"ufer transformation techniques.
+Existing Pr\"ufer transformations are designed for self-adjoint problems or specific classes of non-self-adjoint equations.

-In this paper we introduce a novel Prüfer transformation specifically designed for the quasi-derivative operator $D_s y = y' + s(x)y$, resulting in a nonlinear system that captures the essential spectral properties of the original problem.
-We establish existence and uniqueness results for the generalized Prüfer system, prove comparison theorems analogous to classical Sturm theory, and derive monotonicity properties for eigenfunction zeros with respect to spectral parameters.
+{We introduce a novel Pr\"ufer transformation adapted to the modified derivative structure of \eqref{1},} resulting in a nonlinear system that captures the essential spectral properties of the original problem.
+We establish existence and uniqueness results for the generalized Pr\"ufer system and derive monotonicity properties for eigenfunction zeros with respect to spectral parameters.
 We obtain sharp upper and lower bounds for eigenvalues using variational techniques adapted to our non-self-adjoint setting.